JJ/hoborg/text/text.md

 "Hell, man, I don't know.
 I'll have to get me some ride or something to carry it away, and that's gonna cost me...
 So, listen, say I give you one hundred pesos..."
-He was looking away, and drawing his hand from the door.
-"Can't go further than two hundred".
+He was looking away, and drawing his hand away from the door.
+I was losing him, and it.
+"Can't go tops of two hundred".

-"Show me the money." he said, gesturing with his right hand.
-Luckily, I just had a wad of notes in the front pockets of my pants, which is what you want to do if you don't want to have it spirited away from you.
-Save it to have conned it away from you, as I was about to.
+"Show me the money."
+He said, rubbing thumb and index of his right hand at the same time.
+Luckily,
+I had cached a wad of notes in the front pockets of my pants, which is what you want to do if you don't want to have it spirited away from you when you visit full of quick fingers and long arms like a carnival.
+That is, you want to secure it so that it's easy to get it conned  away from you, as it was about to.
 I gave it to him and he made the money disappear in a rustle of its clothes.

-He told me to follow him.
-Nobody answered the knock from inside, so we entered anyways.
-It was dark inside, and we could barely see anything from the light that entered from the already dark outside.
-He lighted a match.
+He told me to follow him inside the carriage.
+Nobody had answered the knock from inside, which I should have interpreted as the knocks being a warning call or a check, but I didn't.
+He opened the door slow and carefully and we got in.
+It was dim inside and it smelled sweaty and rusty; I could barely see anything from the light that entered from the already dark evening.
+He lighted a match and waved the other hand in the direction farther away from me.

 "You see?
 It's right here."
-He said, but I barely could see where he was pointing.
-We kept bumping into things.
+He said, but I barely could see where he was pointing; I moved in that direction and kept bumping into things that made a racket that apparently nobody cared about, which I should have interpreted as another warning sign, but being still wet behind my ears of circus ways and humbugs, wasn't.

 "I can't see a damn thing, man.
 Can't you turn on the light?"
+I yelled, but not louder than the noise we had already made.

 "Afraid not, it could damage the mechanical man, my friend has said," he answered, coyly.

 "Damage it?
 How come?
-It performs in broad daylight," I told him.
+It does its act  in broad daylight," I told him.

-"Yes, but it's now being kept off the light to be repaired right now due to a light... surplus.
+"Yes, but it's now being kept off anything bright to be repaired fixed, it's larry  due to a light... surplus.
 You see?
 It's right here."
+I didn't even know who Larry was.
+Back then.

 What I could see there was, indeed, a teakettle.
 Not a whole teakettle, just a part.
 I couldn't even see if it had ears or not.

-"That's a teakettle."
+It was big, though.

+"That's a fucking teakettle, that's what it is."
+I launged myself at him, but he experly ducked and was talking as he did.

 "No, it's not.
 It's a head... apparatus.
 See, here's the... belly engine."
 Which looked like a stovepipe, or a part of it that was visible by the match that he has lighted, anyways.

 "You're full of shit, man."
 I told him.
-"I'm out of here."
+"Give my money back and I'm out of here."

-I turned to leave.
-Giving him the back, I opened the door.
-There was another guy loitering at the entrance.
-He dropped the cigarette and blocked the end of the stairs that descended from the carriage, arms loose at the sides of the body, hands into fists.
+I turned to leave and wait for him outside, by the light where I could see if he was giving me my money back or a couple of newspaper clips.
+Giving him the back, I opened the door and immediately  spotted another guy loitering by the door.
+He spat a cigarette from his mouth and blocked the end of the stairs that descended from the carriage, arms loose at the sides of the body, hands into fists.
 Ready to mug me out of whatever I had left in my pockets.
 But I was not going to make it easy: I jumped from the carriage door on him and made him fall.
 I fell too, but stood up pretty quickly and started running.
 The two scammers were older than me, and anyway I didn't think they would make much more than shouting abuse at me for a while.
+Which they did, along with a friend of two, for quite a long more than a while, at least until I was out of the circus grounds.

 So I was out of that circus pretty fast.
-Same speed I was left without a plan.
+Same speed I was left without a plan and two hundres pesos short.
+Yes, Gummy, there's a lesson to be learned and you often learn them the hard way.
+But learn I did.

 *revise*